Amazon Prime benefits – here’s everything you get with Prime

 Unlimited Amazon Prime Photo storage

-Amazon used to also offer free video storage but changed that recently.
-Now you must pay extra for video storage capacity, but it’s still fairly priced compared to other cloud providers.
+Amazon also used to offer free video storage but that is no longer the case.
+Now, you must pay extra for video storage capacity, but it’s still fairly priced compared to other cloud providers.

 Amazon Kids+ at a discount